 The idea for Physitrack came about in late 2011, when a relative of one the co-founders was given an unclear paper home exercise handout after a knee operation.
 This greatly reduced his motivation to do his home exercise program.
 The founders decided that there should be a better way to encourage and track patient adherence and thereby achieving faster and more effective recovery.

-For over three years, the Physitrack team worked tirelessly and initially self-funded, and later with the support of funds from friends and family, to design and develop what would eventually become a new global standard in patient engagement and patient outcome tracking that is today used in over 100 countries around the world, by close to 3 MM patients.
+For over three years, the Physitrack team worked tirelessly and initially self-funded, and later with the support of funds from friends and family, to design and develop what would eventually become a new global standard in patient engagement and patient outcome tracking that is today used in over 100 countries around the world, by more than one million patients per year.

 Physitrack was born out of a desire to create a more effective way to prescribe exercise programs, as well as improve patient outcomes and reduce unnecessary wastage in healthcare systems around the world.